New Year’s Dinner Specials Coming to Hotel Casa Del Mar

-Hotel Casa Del Mar will celebrate the arrival of 2024 in grand style by hosting two dinner specials — the first from 5 p.m to 6:30 p.m. and the second at 8:30 p.m., followed by a seaside celebration.
-Details are outlined below:
+Hotel Casa Del Mar will celebrate the arrival of 2024 in grand style by hosting two dinner specials — the first from 5:00 p.m. to 6:30 p.m. and the second at 8:30 p.m., followed by a seaside celebration.

-- A four-course prix fixe menu priced at $190 per person (menu attached).
+- A four-course prix fixe menu is priced at $190 per person.

-- A four-course prix fixe menu priced at $750 per couple (menu attached).
+- A four-course prix fixe menu is priced at $750 per couple.

 - Complimentary three drink tickets.